Frequently asked questions

 How long does it take for an electronic funds transfer (EFT) to process?

 Electronic funds transfers (EFT) from Fidelity accounts are generally received within 2 business days.
-EFTs sent to Fidelity accounts are typically available within 4 business days, but the funds are immediately available for trading
+EFTs sent to Fidelity accounts are typically available within 4 business days, but the funds are usually available for trading before settlement.

 What is Fidelity's routing number for electronic funds transfer (EFT)?